Food irradiation: Standards and regulations

 The Codex Alimentarius represents the global standard for irradiation of food, in particular under the WTO-agreement.
 Regardless of treatment source, all processing facilities must adhere to safety standards set by the International Atomic Energy Agency (IAEA), Codex Code of Practice for the Radiation Processing of Food, Nuclear Regulatory Commission (NRC), and the International Organization for Standardization (ISO).
 More specifically, ISO 14470 and ISO 9001 provide in-depth information regarding safety in irradiation facilities.

 All commercial irradiation facilities contain safety systems which are designed to prevent exposure of personnel to radiation.
 The radiation source is constantly shielded by water, concrete, or metal.
 Irradiation facilities are designed with overlapping layers of protection, interlocks, and safeguards to prevent accidental radiation exposure.
-Additionally, "melt-downs" do not occur in facilities because the radiation source gives off radiation and decay heat; however, the heat is not sufficient to melt any material.
+Meltdowns are unlikely to occur due to low heat production from sources used.

 Labeling

 The provisions of the Codex Alimentarius are that any "first generation" product must be labeled "irradiated" as any product derived directly from an irradiated raw material; for ingredients the provision is that even the last molecule of an irradiated ingredient must be listed with the ingredients even in cases where the unirradiated ingredient does not appear on the label.
 The RADURA-logo is optional; several countries use a graphical version that differs from the Codex-version.
 The suggested rules for labeling is published at CODEX-STAN – 1 (2005), and includes the usage of the Radura symbol for all products that contain irradiated foods.
 The Radura symbol is not a designator of quality.
 The amount of pathogens remaining is based upon dose and the original content and the dose applied can vary on a product by product basis.

 The European Union follows the Codex's provision to label irradiated ingredients down to the last molecule of irradiated food.
 The European Union does not provide for the use of the Radura logo and relies exclusively on labeling by the appropriate phrases in the respective languages of the Member States.
 The European Union enforces its irradiation labeling laws by requiring its member countries to perform tests on a cross section of food items in the market-place and to report to the European Commission.
 The results are published annually on EUR-Lex.

 The US defines irradiated foods as foods in which the irradiation causes a material change in the food, or a material change in the consequences that may result from the use of the food.
 Therefore, food that is processed as an ingredient by a restaurant or food processor is exempt from the labeling requirement in the US.
 All irradiated foods must include a prominent Radura symbol followed in addition to the statement "treated with irradiation" or "treated by irradiation.
 Bulk foods must be individually labeled with the symbol and statement or, alternatively, the Radura and statement should be located next to the sale container.